Apzyte-Gamer/syntaxsoup-chirpy/_posts/2024-2-26-verbotenbi0sctf2024.md

 Now for the invite address, looking for the phrase 'address' inside the IndexedDB blob file, we can find the ID.
 I looked here because of [this article](https://medium.com/@jeroenverhaeghe/forensics-finding-slack-chat-artifacts-d5eeffd31b9c).

 The message in question: `here is the address for anydesk: 1541069606`

+Note: A tool as mentioned by a Discord user `dysnome` was [Slack-Parser](https://github.com/0xHasanM/Slack-Parser).

 Flag: <mark>verboten{b092eb225b07e17ba8a70b755ba97050:1541069606}</mark>